vinayvis821/bearStudios/README.md

 ## Vinay Viswanathan

+### Supplement

+My supplement answers are located in the supplement folder inside this repo

+### Images of the site

+To see images/video of the site in action, click on this [link](https://drive.google.com/drive/folders/1o_iVpiXDocETW_yLv-0vQ5i1OcC8IzfX?usp=sharing) to enter the google drive folder containing images/video of the site.

 ### How to use the website

 Due to limited time, I was not able to deploy this react project to a web provider like Heroku.
 If requested, I would be able to complete this step and update this readme to the link of the website.